All about mastering

 Mastering is the final creative stage of the music production process.
 It is the art of crafting a collection of tracks into an audio album, a CD production master, a vinyl lacquer, or a completed demo.

-CD Mastering begins with the final mixes from the recording stage and ends with a Master file or disc that is sent for distribution or pressing.
+Mastering begins with the final mixes from the recording stage and ends with a master file that is sent for distribution or duplication.

 As mastering engineers we bring specialist skills and mastering equipment to this final stage.